spacechase0/StardewValleyMods/SpaceCore/docs/README.md

 * **For mod authors:** SpaceCore's functionality may change without warning (but probably won't).

 Provided functionality (this assumes you understand C# and the game code a little bit):
+* Some new event commands:
+    * `damageFarmer amount`
+    * `setDating npc`
+    * `totemWarpEffect tileX tileY totemSpriteSheetPatch sourceRectX,SourceRectY,sourceRectWidth,sourceRectHeight` - will need to delay after this command if you want to wait for the animation to be done
+    * `setActorScale actor factorX factorY` - reset with factorX/Y = 1 - this will probably not be positioned right after scaling and will need a position offset afterwards
+    * `cycleActorColors actor durationInSeconds color [color...]` color=`R,G,B` - specify 1 or more.
+Specifying 1 will just mean it stays that color instead of cycling
+    * `flash durationInSeconds`
 * In the API provided through SMAPI's mod registry (see mod source for interface you can copy):
     * `string[] GetCustomSkills()` - Returns an array of skill IDs, one for each registered skill.
     * `int GetLevelForCustomSkill(Farmer farmer, string skill)` - Gets the level of the given `skill` for the given `farmer`.